Balrampur: Tourism and culture

-During British period Balrampur riyasat was one of the important states of Avadh area.
-The amazing Neel Bagh Palace is also situated inside the city.
+During the British period Balrampur riyasat was one of the important states of Avadh area.
+The amazing Neel Bagh Palace is also situated inside the town.
 It is One of the most frequently visited place by the tourists.
 Presently Dharmendra Prasad Singh is the member of former monarchy.
 He is also the curator of famous Maharani Lal Kunwari Post Graduate College, Balrampur.